advanced-security-demo/codeql-bundle-demo/README.md

     - Returns the user record for the user specfied, provided the auth token is not expired and is valid for the user id specified
     - Each user can only access their own record

-## Swagger and OpenAPI Spec 3
+## OpenAPI 3 spec

-Also contained in this repo are API specification files to load in e.g. Burp or OWASP ZAP for fun and profit.
+Also contained in this repo is the API specification file to load in e.g. Burp or OWASP ZAP for fun and profit.

-- A Swagger 2.0 definition file: vAPI-oas2.json
-- An OpenAPI Spec 3 (OAS3) file: vAPI-oas3.yaml
+- OpenAPI Spec 3 (OAS3) file: `openapi/vAPI.yaml`

 ## Known vulnerabilities